lucaspena/agt-proof-of-stake/report.md

 ## Honest Behaviour

-Before covering the idealized verson of the protocol where each participant is honest, we provide a couple more definitions:
+Before covering the idealized version of the protocol where each participant is honest, we provide a couple more definitions:

 \begin{definition}[Network]